Bahmni/openmrs-module-appointments/README.md

 The appointment scheduling module aims at supporting 3.x users in creating and tracking patient appointments in order to do proper planning and follow up for the services that are being offered in a clinical set-up.

-It will also support some other actions; Edit, Cancel and Synchronize appointments.
+It will also support some other actions; Edit, Cancel and Synchronization of appointments.

 # **Where to find it**

-The widget will be available on the left nav home page and it will be named **Clinical Appointments**.
+The widget will be available on the left nav home page, and it will be named **Clinical Appointments**.

-# **Appointments module schema**
+# **Appointments module tables**

 Below is a diagram to show a schema of the appointments scheduling module.